This lesson will cover the following topics:

 configure start screen

-A new action was added to the trigger flow with the following configuration.
-Note that the field API must be retrieved from the custom object.
+The trigger flow now includes a new action with the following configuration: The field API must be retrieved from the custom object.

 new action config